kanidm/webauthn-rs/fido-key-manager/README.md

 ## Platform-specific notes

 Bluetooth is currently disabled by default, as it's not particularly reliable on anything but macOS, and can easily accidentally select nearby devices.
+It can be enabled with `--features bluetooth`.

 ### Linux